Need to know

 There are time limits imposed on your bank by these card schemes, so act fast if you realise something has gone wrong.

 - Stay in contact with your travel agent after you've booked so you're the first to know when the phone line has gone dead.

 - Keep documentation of your payment and correspondence with the travel agent.

 The time frames differ depending on your bank, the card issuer and the transaction type.
 The credit card terms and conditions of most banks will simply instruct you to let them know as soon as possible, noting your right to a chargeback will expire after a time frame imposed by the credit card scheme.
-But beware that some banks, such as HSBC, set their own shorter time frame of 30 days after the date of the statement on which the transaction is recorded.
+But beware that some banks set their own shorter time frame, such as 30 days after the date of the statement on which the transaction is recorded.